 |C1||Understand a wide range of complex, longer texts, and recognize implicit meaning.
 He doesn’t need preparation for the topics.
 Produce clear and well-structured text, showing controlled use of organizational patterns, connectors, and cohesive devices.|

 |C2||It’s comparable to a mother tongue.
 He can understand everything heard and read.
 Understand and can use finer shades of meaning.|

 A1 German language courses are for beginners.
 In the A1 course, there are many grammar lessons.
 Although usually, I modulate the grammar content for people who don’t like the grammar approach.

 So don’t be afraid if you don’t like grammar, there is a solution 😉.

-From A2 to B1, we will switch gradually from abstract grammar concepts to always more complete German words and phrases.
-Putting a focus also on pronunciation, that is a very important component of learning languages.
+From A2 to B1, we will switch gradually from abstract grammar concepts to always more complex German words and phrases.
+We work on the comprehension of the language, not forgetting the pronunciation, that is a very important, and often neglected, component of learning languages.

 B2 is a consolidation course before you fly to higher levels.
 It is considered somewhat the turning point in learning the new language.
 If you pass the B2 you have done it 🎉.

 The C1 level is very much focused on expanding the vocabulary, to improve your conversational skills.